-Another important management skill is the organizational skill.
-Being organized is critical for lab managers to effect their plans.
+Another important management skill is an organizational skill.
+Being organized is critical for lab managers to affect their plans.
 Organizational skill is particularly practical in achieving certain long-standing mundane tasks with minimal resources.
 A good case in point is a well-organized and established workflow for equipment maintenance, which lab members can adopt as a part of their routine, to lessen the time lab managers spend in inspecting and maintaining the equipment while getting work done.

 Since much of the lab manager’s duties require contact with lab personnel, and many of them call for lab personnel participation, interpersonal skills, or people skills are imperative.
-It is also useful for lab managers in external interactions with clients, visitors or suppliers.
+It is also useful for lab managers in external interactions with clients, visitors, or suppliers.

 These interpersonal skills are:

 Lab managers should be able to communicate clearly, whether technical or general, both in writing and verbally.
-This is particularly important for the training of new lab members or when there is a change of direction, new expectations or new schemes being put into action.
+This is particularly important for the training of new lab members or when there is a change of direction, new expectations, or new schemes being put into action.

 Lab managers usually have to coordinate between the organization leaders and members of the lab in order to align the workings of the lab with the overall strategic plan.
-A good lab manager knows how to engage with their lab members, helps them recognize their potentials and motivates them to deal with their shortcomings to achieve their goals.
+A good lab manager knows how to engage with their lab members, helps them recognize their potential, and motivates them to deal with their shortcomings to achieve their goals.

-Negotiation skills can be very useful for strategic, tactical and operational duties.
+Negotiation skills can be very useful for strategic, tactical, and operational duties.
 As an illustration, effective negotiation during budget allocation and procurement can increase the budget and benefits and save the lab spending.

 Overall, a lab manager’s analytical, management and interpersonal skills, together with the technical knowledge of the work in the lab will enable the lab personnel to enjoy a friendly work environment that will allow them to reach their full potential.